Knowledge spillover: Marshall–Arrow–Romer

-However, research on the Cambridge IT Cluster (UK) suggests that technological knowledge spillovers might only happen rarely and are less important than other cluster benefits such as labour market pooling.
+Research on the Cambridge IT Cluster (UK) suggests that technological knowledge spillovers might only happen rarely and are less important than other cluster benefits such as labour market pooling.

 Porter

 Porter (1990), like MAR, argues that knowledge spillovers in specialized, geographically concentrated industries stimulate growth.
 He insists, however, that local competition, as opposed to local monopoly, fosters the pursuit and rapid adoption of innovation.
 He gives examples of Italian ceramics and gold jewellery industries, in which hundreds of firms are located together and fiercely compete to innovate since the alternative to innovation is demise.
 Porter's externalities are maximized in cities with geographically specialized, competitive industries.

 Jacobs

 Under the Jacobs spillover view, the proximity of firms from different industries affect how well knowledge travels among firms to facilitate innovation and growth.
 This is in contrast to MAR spillovers, which focus on firms in a common industry.
 The diverse proximity of a Jacobs spillover brings together ideas among individuals with different perspectives to encourage an exchange of ideas and foster innovation in an industrially diverse environment.

 Developed in 1969 by urbanist Jane Jacobs and John Jackson the concept that Detroit’s shipbuilding industry from the 1830s was the critical antecedent leading to the 1890s development of the auto industry in Detroit since the gasoline engine firms easily transitioned from building gasoline engines for ships to building them for automobiles.